Neuhausen railway station

 Neuhausen (Bahnhof Neuhausen) is a railway station served by S-Bahn services in the municipality of Neuhausen am Rheinfall, in the Swiss canton of Schaffhausen.

 Location

 The railway station is located at the junction of the Rheinfall line and the Eglisau to Neuhausen line, next to the River Rhine at the eastern end of the town of Neuhausen am Rheinfall.

 Neuhausen station is one of three stations in Neuhausen, the other two being Neuhausen Badischer Bahnhof and Neuhausen Rheinfall.
 Neuhausen Badischer Bahnhof lies about 1 km to the west, whilst Neuhausen Rheinfall station is 750 m to the south-west.

-Train services
+Services

+Rail

-The railway station is served by Zurich S-Bahn lines S9, S12, S24 and S33, and by a Schaffhausen S-Bahn line (operated by THURBO):
+The railway station is served by Zurich S-Bahn lines S9, S12, S24 and S33, and by a Schaffhausen S-Bahn line (operated by Thurbo):